cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 ### Is encryption-at-rest enabled on {{ site.data.products.dedicated }}?

-All data in Cockroach Labs' hosted CockroachDB cloud services, whether Serverless or Dedicated is encrypted-at-rest by your chosen infrastructre-as-a-service provider, Google Cloud Platform (GCP) or Amazon Web Services (AWS), at the infrastructure level.
+All data in {{ site.data.products.serverless }} and {{ site.data.products.dedicated }} is encrypted-at-rest by your chosen infrastructre-as-a-service provider, Google Cloud Platform (GCP) or Amazon Web Services (AWS), at the infrastructure level.

 {{site.data.alerts.callout_info}}
-CockroachDB Serverless and Dedicated cloud offerings delegate responsibility for encryption-at-rest to the cloud provider.
-Hence, CockroachDB's proprietary storage-layer encryption-at-rest functionality is currently only available for CockroachDB Self-Hosted Enterprise customers, and is not currently available to users of CockroachDB Serverless or Dedicated .
+{{ site.data.products.serverless }} and {{ site.data.products.dedicated }} users delegate responsibility for encryption-at-rest to the cloud provider.
+Hence, CockroachDB's proprietary storage-layer encryption-at-rest functionality is currently only available for {{ site.data.products.enterprise }} customers, and is not currently available to users of {{ site.data.products.serverless }} or {{ site.data.products.dedicated }}.

-As a result, encryption will appear to be disabled in the [DB Console](../{{site.versions["stable"]}}/ui-overview.html), since it is unaware of cloud provider encryption.
+As a result, encryption will appear to be disabled in the [DB Console](../{{site.versions["stable"]}}/ui-overview.html), since the console is unaware of cloud provider encryption.
 {{site.data.alerts.end}}